Frequently asked Questions

 What means 'international' to a Thai university?

 Good question, as there are many dimensions of 'international'.
 In the simplest programs it means to use textbooks, handouts and exams in English.
-There it may happen that most lecturers are Thai, and certainly almost all students are Thai.
+At some universities it may happen that most lecturers are Thai, and certainly almost all students are Thai.
 Thus, lecturers may speak Thai in class to make sure their students understand the stuff.

 That's not what we call a good international program.
 The two most important dimensions for a good program are students and lecturers.